yankeebobo/statamicthemes.github.io/_reference/2013-10-29-setting-the-field-instructions-below-the-field.md

 ---
-main_img: ""
-title: >
-  Setting The Field Instructions Below The
-  Field
-meta_title: >
-  Setting The Field Instructions Below The
+title: "Setting The Field Instructions Below The Field"
-  Field When Using Statamic CMS.
+layout: post
 meta_desc: >
   This quick tip enables you to display your field instructions below the field instead of on top of it.
-alt_title: ""
 author: garethredfern
-featured: not_featured
 categories:
   - fields
 tags:
   - tips
-video: ""
 summary: >
   This quick tip enables you to display your field instructions below the field